-Scooters and e-bikes are an excellent means of transport for those who wish to get to places a little faster while saving on money.
+Scooters and e-bikes are excellent means of transport for those who wish to get to places a little faster while saving money.
 E-bikes are particularly fun, and if you’d like to incorporate exercise into your daily routine, riding these gets you closer to your fitness goals.
 However, electric bike insurance isn’t something that many people worry about every day.

 Most e-bike and scooter owners purchase home insurance or auto insurance without considering whether the motorized properties are included in their loss or liability coverages.
 So how will you know if you really need insurance for your electric bike and scooter?

 Are E-Bikes and Scooters Covered by Insurance?

 Since an e-bike is a motorized vehicle, it doesn’t get much liability, theft, or damage coverage, if any, under most standard homeowners and renters insurance policies.
 Even if the e-bike is covered under your personal property protection, the coverage will be very limited.

 Your auto insurance policy may not offer any protection for e-bike accident liability or loss either.
 That’s because of the high risk associated with the lack of rider training and e-bike registration requirements.

 In short, neither home insurance nor auto insurance policies automatically offer adequate e-bike liability and loss coverage.
 You’d need specialized electric bike insurance to enjoy full protection in most scenarios.